BioSTEAMDevelopmentGroup/Bioindustrial-Park/biorefineries/Location_multi-product/README.md

 - "500k_2perc"
 - "500k_5perc"
 - "500k_10perc"
-2. After step 3 (E.g., BioRefineryAnalysis("500k_5perc")), results for costs and production will be saved in "outpus" and the correspondent scenario folder.
-Copy the generated files Costs_biorefinery.npy and production.npy to the folder "Notebooks/RBF_5perc" (or the correspondent percentage) and rename them as "Costs_biorefinery_500k_Rs_5perc.npy" and "production_biorefineries_farm_sample_500k_Rs_5perc.npy" (with their correct percentage).
+2. After step 3 (E.g., BioRefineryAnalysis("500k_5perc")), results for costs and production will be saved in "outputs" and the corresponding scenario folder.
+Copy the generated files Costs_biorefinery.npy and production.npy to the folder "Notebooks/RBF_5perc" (or the corresponding percentage) and rename them as "Costs_biorefinery_500k_Rs_5perc.npy" and "production_biorefineries_farm_sample_500k_Rs_5perc.npy" (with their correct percentage).
 3. After step 4 (e.g., RBFScenarioTrainer("500k_5perc")) the .pkl file of the model training will be saved in the same folder as 2.
 Copy the generated .pkl model file to "Notebooks/rbf_models" without renaming.